HelenaPapantidis/QA-Portfolio/BugReports/BugReports.md

 **Steps to Reproduce:**

 1. Click the "Company Benefits"
-2. Click on “Benefits”
+2. Click on "Benefits"
-3. Click on “Settings”
+3. Click on "Settings"
-4. Click on “Dashboard”
+4. Click on "Dashboard"

 **Expected Results:** The layout should adapt to the portrait orientation of mobile devices, ensuring that all UI elements, such as buttons and images, are fully visible and aligned.